alexdebril/feed-io/README.md

 [feed-io](https://github.com/alexdebril/feed-io) is a PHP library built to consume and serve RSS / Atom feeds.
 It features:

 - Atom / RSS read and write support
+- a Command line interface to read feeds
 - HTTP Headers support when reading feeds in order to save network traffic
 - Detection of the format (RSS / Atom) when reading feeds
 - Enclosure support to handle external medias like audio content